 So what’s all the fuss about sulfate free shampoos?

-In regard to shampoo, are sulfates actually bad for your hair?
-Well, they’re not proven to be carcinogenic.
-But the problem is that they are quite harsh chemicals, not naturally derived.
-They strip out natural oils (sebum) from the hair far too effectively (along with any colour you may have put in it) – ultimately drying the hair out.
-You may think that that’s a good thing for an oily scalp, but actually stripping the natural oils away altogether causes the scalp to overcompensate and produce even more oil.
+In regard to shampoo, are sulfates actually bad for your hair though?
+The problem is that they are harsh cleansers compared to more naturally derived surfactants.
+They strip out natural oils (sebum) from the hair far too effectively (along with any colour you may have put in it) – ultimately drying the hair out over time.
+You may think that that’s a good thing for oily scalps, but actually stripping the natural oils away altogether causes the scalp to overcompensate and produce even more oil.
 Which leaves you in a vicious, greasy cycle.

 Sea Salt Spray is the stuff to use for big, beachy waves which have a matte texture (ie not glossy/shiny).
 If you love how your hair feels after a dip in the sea, you can now recreate that feeling very easily!
 It also gives your hair more grip when tying it up.
 Unfortunately it won’t make straight hair wavy (sorry straighties!) but it will enhance and define waves and curls, whether natural or created with styling implements.

 It’s easy to make your own at home and you can play around personalising it until you get the recipe just how you like it.